 Welcome to the clickmazes collection!
-Online since 1997 offering an eclectic selection of puzzles and mazes all playable right here in your browser (no android or iOS account required, no downloads, no ads!).
-A traditional mouse and keyboard is all I recommend.
-So put that smart phone down right now, this is old-school.
-Clickmazes is the original home of plank-puzzles, wriggle and boxup amongst many other curiosities of the route-finding genre.
-Remember - you saw them here first, or your parents did anyway.
+Online since 1997 offering an eclectic selection of puzzles and mazes all playable right here in your browser.
+Clickmazes is the original home of plank-puzzles, wriggle and boxup among many other curiosities of the route-finding genre.

 Puzzle collection pages

 Planks: Build your own route across across a perilous swamp.

 Wriggle: A collection of puzzles all based on the wriggle rule.

 Tilt: A collection of puzzles all based on the tilt rule.

 Oskar: A collection of puzzles from the hands of Oskar van Deventer.

 Hat-tricks: Sokoban with hat-shaped portals.
 A magical mix.